December 18, 2017

 Julieta Lischinsky’s Doctoral Hooding Ceremony

-Katie Sokolowski, Maria Jesus Herrero, Julieta Lischinsky, and Meredith Goodrich after Julieta’s Doctoral Hooding Ceremony at The George Washington University.
+Katie Sokolowski, Maria Jesus Herrero, Julieta Lischinsky, and Meredith Goodrich congratulated Julieta after her Doctoral Hooding Ceremony at The George Washington University.

 April 27, 2017